peakshift/bitcoin-ux/anatomy-psbt.md

 #### What are the implications in commerce?
 - https://github.com/btcpayserver/btcpayserver/issues/1330
 - Merchants like supermarkets and restaruants in Venezuela using "cryptobuyer" seem to accept/rely on 0 confirmation transactions.
+- Since there are varying times for on-chain transaction confirmations maybe merchants should also slow down, and only set the order as paid if they have full confirmation of a payment.
+Note: Instant payment and delivery may be solved if both sides adopt lightning payments in commerce.

 ### Receive
 - The appearance of faster payments can be achieved if wallets shows incoming mempool transactions.